 - 1. Inspection planning for the local governments subject to inspections - (1) Collection of samples

-Samples are collected by the unit of cooler station or dairy plant (or all those who directly distribute to dairy plant).
+Samples are collected by a unit of a cooler station or a dairy plant (or all those who directly distribute to a dairy plant).

 (2) The frequency of inspections